viafintech/Barzahlen-Ruby/README.md

 Per default this client lib is also supporting idempotency.
 An idempotent request is simply sending the same request again.
 This is very very useful if a network failure happens, our system fails to process your request or you exceed your [rate limit][api_v2_documentation_rate_limit] and you can simply resend the request.
 For further documentation please refer to the [Barzahlen API V2 Documentation][api_v2_documentation_idempotency].
-A slip object has idempotency built in and can be retried (**create**d) as often as it is needed as far as the same object is taken.
+A slip object has idempotency built in and can be retried (**create**d) as often as it is needed as long as the same object is taken.

 ## Functionality (production and sandbox)